Find Child Care

 How Much Will DFS Pay for Child Care?

-DFS bases its maximum reimbursement rates for licensed facilities on a Market Survey which is conducted at least once every two years.
-Our most recent survey is the 2017 Market Survey.
+DFS bases its maximum reimbursement rates for licensed facilities on a Market Survey which is conducted at least once every three years.
+Our most recent survey is the 2022 Market Survey.
 You will need to report your regular rates on the Provider Registration form.
 If your rates are more than the DFS maximum reimbursement rates, the parent(s) will be responsible for the amount above the DFS maximum reimbursement rates.
 The parent may also be responsible for paying for a portion of the cost of care.
 You cannot bill DFS more than you bill your families that are not assisted by DFS.
 The amount of time DFS will pay for is based on the parent(s) activity schedule.
 Only the hours that the parent is working or attending school are allowable hours for child care assistance.
 If the parent(s) are bringing the child to child care at times that they are not working or going to school, you should bill the parent directly and do not include those hours on your DFS billing form.